Sorry, you need to enable JavaScript to visit this website.

 Although there is no stated or binding law on how young people should be involved in consultation processes, young people have the opportunity to express their views on all matters that affect them.
 All ministries have the right (declared by the Act CXXXI of 2010 on public participation in developing legislation) to agree on strategic cooperation with those youth organisations that could assist them with legislation.

-Levels on consultation
+Levels of consultation

-Method of consultation
+Method and regularity of consultation

 Actors

-• student/youth councils operating at schools or at the local level should be mentioned who take part in consultation processes as members of an organisation or as individuals.
+Among the actors in the youth field the youth workers (or experts); youth and student organisations (dealing with specific youth issues); Ministry professionals who are not decision-makers and student/youth councils operating at schools or the local level should be mentioned who participate in consultation processes as members of an organisation or as individuals.
+Specific target groups within the youth field are not treated separately from youth in general.

 Information on the extent of youth participation